dragos-gruia/computational_modelling_of_behaviour_in_stroke/README.md

 If you use this repository in your work, please cite the paper as follows:

 `Gruia, Dragos-Cristian, Valentina Giunchiglia, Andra Braban, Niamh Parkinson, Soma Banerjee, Joseph Kwan, Peter J. Hellyer, Adam Hampshire, and Fatemeh Geranmayeh.
 "Mitigating the impact of motor impairment on self-administered digital tests: a longitudinal cohort study in stroke."
-EClinicalMedicine 88 (2025).`
+EClinicalMedicine 88 (2025).
+DOI: 10.1016/j.eclinm.2025.103469`

 ## License